dusanlazic/avala/docs/docs/server/submitter.md

 ### Stream submission

-**Stream submission** should be used for competitions that accept flags one at the time, typically via **raw TCP**.
-Avala handles the submission by sending each flag immediatelly upon capture.
+**Stream submission** should be used for competitions that accept flags one at a time, typically via **raw TCP**.
+Avala handles the submission by sending each flag immediately upon capture.

 The `submit` function must accept a single flag (`str`) and is expected to return a `tuple` consisting of the submission status (`"accepted"`, `"rejected"`, or `"requeued"`) and the message from the service (`str`).